allegroai/clearml/README.md

 Apache License, Version 2.0 (see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) for more information)

-## Community & Support
+## Documentation, Community & Support

+TRAINS documentation is available [here](https://allegro.ai/docs)

 For more examples and use cases, check [examples](https://github.com/allegroai/trains/blob/master/docs/trains_examples.md).

-If you have any questions, look to the TRAINS [FAQ](https://github.com/allegroai/trains/blob/master/docs/faq.md), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/trains) with '**trains**' tag.
+If you have any questions: post on our [Slack Channel](https://join.slack.com/t/allegroai-trains/shared_invite/enQtOTQyMTI1MzQxMzE4LTY5NTUxOTY1NmQ1MzQ5MjRhMGRhZmM4ODE5NTNjMTg2NTBlZGQzZGVkMWU3ZDg1MGE1MjQxNDEzMWU2NmVjZmY), or tag your questions on [stackoverflow](https://stackoverflow.com/questions/tagged/trains) with '**trains**' tag.

 For feature requests or bug reports, please use [GitHub issues](https://github.com/allegroai/trains/issues).